Will Ferrell: Filmography

-Awards and honours
+Awards and honors

 Over his career Ferrell has received various awards nominations including sixteen Primetime Emmy Award nominations winning three awards, one for Succession (2020), and twice for Live in Front of a Studio Audience (2019, 2020).

 Ferrell received two Golden Globe Award nominations for his comedian performances in The Producers (2005), and Stranger than Fiction (2006).
 He also received a Tony Award nomination for Best Special Theatrical Event for You're Welcome America.
 A Final Night with George W Bush (2009).

 Ferrell also has received various honors including the James Joyce Award from the University College Dublin's Literary and Historical Society in recognition for "excelling in his field" in 2008.
 In 2011 he was awarded the Mark Twain Prize for American Humor.
 Ferrell received the prize at a ceremony at the John F. Kennedy Center for the Performing Arts where he was honored by fellow comedians and collaborators Conan O'Brien, John C. Reilly, Ben Stiller, Jack Black, Paul Rudd, Adam McKay, Tim Meadows, Matthew Broderick, and Ed Asner.
 In 2015, Ferrell received a Star on the Hollywood Walk of Fame for his work in motion pictures.

 In 2022, Los Angeles F.C. of Major League Soccer (MLS) – of which Ferrell is part owner – won the MLS Cup, thus giving him an MLS championship to his credit.